 You have to create two fields.
 One field is for the source file path, while other is for the destination file path.
 Set the Variable Type of both as Input and provide their file paths in the Default Value column.

 Note: Default Value is optionally added to verify if the dataflow is accurately configured.
 At runtime, parameters passed as blank are replaced by the Default Value entry.
 In other words, the Default Value entry will only take effect when no other value is available.

 Now, click OK.

 3. Double-click on the Report Source object’s header.
-Click on Next.
+Click Next.
 This is the Config Parameters window.
 Set the FilePath variable as the Value of FilePath field.

 4. Double-click on the destination object’s header and click Next till you reach the Config Parameters window.
 Set the FilePathDest variable as the Value of the DestinationFile field.
-Click on OK.
+Click OK.